Basiq-Shah/gainlife-othello/README.md

 - Enforces **temperature 0** to reduce randomness.
 - **Validates** and **sanitizes** model output (extracts something like `D3` from free-form text).
 - **Retries once** with a stronger instruction if the first answer is invalid (Tells AI to pick from the list of valid moves, meaning essentially cheap and fast LLM's like gemini-2.5-flash-lite can function)
 - If the model still fails, it picks a random valid move.
-Because of how strong the second try prompt is, this almost never happens..
+Because of how strong the second try prompt is, this almost never happens.

 ## Decisions & Trade-offs